Already using Zoom? You don't need another file-sharing app.

 - Encryption

 - TLS in transit, encrypted at rest.
-WeTransfer holds the keys.
+The vendor holds the keys.

 - Recipient experience

 - Download by link.
-Pro adds optional passwords.
+Some offer optional password protection.

 - Zoom integration